 - Work slowly.
 It's tempting to try to run a knife through this squash with brute force, but don't!
 Take your time, move your knife slowly if it gets stuck, and be patient.

 If your spaghetti squash is especially difficult to cut, you can also cut a few venting holes into the exterior with a paring knife and pop it in the microwave for a few minutes to help it soften a bit and make cutting easier!
-For full instructions on how to soften a spaghetti squash in the microwave, click here.
+Read more: How to soften a spaghetti squash in the microwave.

 Our basic order of operations: